dominictarr/crypto-bench/results.md

 >(y-axis size/time, higher is better)

-`blake2s` is a new algorithm designed specifically to be performant is the fastest implementation. `rusha` is close behind it, and forge's `sha256` All implementations display nearly completely linear performance.
+`blake2s` is a new algorithm (designed specifically to be performant) is the fastest implementation. `rusha` is close behind it, and then forge's `sha256` All implementations display nearly completely linear performance.

 ## Future Work